peterktung/flights_project/README.md

 I chose to use a mix between a bar char and a bubble chart to show the changes in both the total flights provided (y-axis) from year to year as well as the change in the airline's size (bubble size).
 A slider as was added at the end of the animation to allow users to choose the year axis themselves an allowd them to explore the data further.
 I felt that this was a better mechanism than using a series of buttons.

 ## Feedback
+### Feedback 1

+* Brief description to explain the visualization and the size of the circles
+* Add longer pause to some explanations
+* Add replay capability

 ## Resources